-By Andy Goll, Chief Operating Officer, Weiler Engineering, Inc.
+By Andy Goll, president, Weiler Engineering, Inc.

 Doing business in the pharmaceutical industry comes at not only a high cost but also at a high risk.
 For these reasons, there are concerns associated with making any major adjustments to a company’s manufacturing practices.
 It is difficult to imagine why a pharmaceutical manufacturer would want to do that.
 The traditional methods used today are the same ones the industry has relied on for decades.
 Nonetheless, there are few things in multiple facets of our lives that have not seen a facelift at some point over the last 50 years.
 By avoiding change, even as the capabilities and technologies available advance, the industry is potentially relying on practices that are no longer the most effective or the most efficient.